jadongao/fourier-analyzer/README.md

-# Lego Fourier Analyzer
+# LEGO Fourier Analyzer
-lego machine that presentation Fourier analysis
+LEGO machine that presentation Fourier analysis

 # 1.What kinds of things do you make?

-I made a Lego machine that presentation Fourier Transformation in a high visual way.
-This lego machine replicates a harmonic analyzer designed in the late nineenth century by the physician Albert Michelson.
+I made a LEGO machine that presentation Fourier Transformation in a high visual way.
+This machine replicates a harmonic analyzer designed in the late nineenth century by the physicist Albert Michelson.
 It must be noted that I referred to the video of YouTuber @thoroughfareproduction who created a 5-element analyzer.
 I redesigned the gearbox to increase the number of elements to 7, and made my own improvements in the design of sinusoid generator gear set to make the operation smoother.

 # 2.How would you characterize / categorize what you make?

-Lego machine, Fourier Transformation, Sinusoid, 3D models, Visual Learning
+LEGO machine, Fourier Transformation, Sinusoid, 3D models, Visual Learning

 # 3.Briefly describe your portfolio of work